meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 ### Liability Exclusions
 - We are not liable for indirect, incidental, or consequential damages
-- Our liability is limited to the amount paid for the service (currently $0)
+- Our liability is limited to the amount paid for the service
 - We are not responsible for local data loss, device damage, or third-party actions
 - Users assume risk for any decisions based on app analysis results
 - We are not liable for loss of locally stored data due to device issues